Looking for a tool to help you create content that ranks?

 Open Outlook and go to the Calendar view.
 On the Home tab, in the Managed Calendar group, click Open Calendar, click “from Address Book,” and look up the search.

-The Calendar will appear in the “Shared Calendar” section on the left side.
+The Calendar will appear in the “Shared Calendar” section on the left.

 To summarize: how to set mailbox permissions

-Now that you know how to set mailbox permissions in Exchange Server using Powershell, it’s easy to give other users access to your calendar or any other folders.
+Now that you know how to set mailbox permissions in Exchange Server using Powershell, giving other users access to your calendar or any other folders is easy.
 You can also restrict the permission they have.
 Just remember the basic syntax for each of the Powershell commands, and you’ll be able to get up and running quickly.

 Did you find this article useful for your work?
 If yes, please leave a comment below.
 You can also reach me by email at info@edywerder.ch.